 - Register (or have registered) with the Selective Service, if you are a male between the ages of 18 and 25.
 You can give Selective Service permission to register you on the FAFSA.
 You can also register online at: www.sss.gov

-- Have financial need.
+- Have financial need in order to qualify for need-based aid.
 Financial need is determined by a standard formula established by Congress to calculate your Expected Family Contribution (EFC).

 - Meet the Satisfactory Academic Progress standards set by the Federal Guidelines

-- Certify that you will use federal student aid only for educational purposes (on the FAFSA)
+- Certify on your FAFSA that you will use federal student aid only for educational purposes

-- Certify that you are not in default on a federal student loan and that you do not owe money on a federal student grant (on the FAFSA)
+- Certify on your FAFSA that you are not in default on a federal student loan and that you do not owe money on a federal student grant

 - Must maintain at least half-time enrollment status to receive student loans, TSAA, or Tennessee Education Lottery Scholarship.
 Most grants are prorated based on the number of credit hours enrolled.